ubernostrum/akismet/docs/usage.rst

-To create an Akismet API client, call the ``validated_client()`` constructor method; this will automatically read your Akismet API key and site URL from the environment variables, and validate them with Akismet.
+To create an Akismet API client, call the ``validated_client()`` constructor method; this will automatically read your Akismet API key and site URL from the environment variables, and validate them with Akismet (see :ref:`the FAQ
+<alt-constructor>` for an explanation of why this is done through an alternate
+constructor).
 If they're not valid, or if they're not found in the environment variables mentioned above, you'll get an :exc:`akismet.ConfigurationError` exception.

 .. tab:: Sync